-Environmental DNA (eDNA) will be sampled once in the fall/winter after the first freshet and once in the spring before low flow conditions.
-Sampling will be consistent with the protocol described in Bergman et al. (2016).
+Environmental DNA (eDNA) will be sampled during the period described in Section 4.3.1.3.
+Sampling will be conducted according to the USDA Protocol for Collecting Environmental DNA Samples From Streams (Carim et al 2016).
 For each sample, 2 liters of water will be filtered using sterile tubing and a portable peristaltic pump.
 No water will be transported or stored for sampling.
 Water samples will be filtered through a 0.45 or 0.8 micrometer sterile filter, and stored on ice for transport back to the lab.
 Samples will be labeled with sampling location, and volume of water filtered.